-In freezing, if ice crystals form within the cell, the cell will be destroyed and it will die.
-We will use a cryoprotectant in order to freeze the cell while it is still alive.
+When freezing, if ice crystals form inside the cells, the cells will be destroyed and die, so a cryoprotectant is used.

 Equilibrium solution (ES) -- 5min -- Cryoprotectant penetrates the embryo/blastocyst/oocyte.

 Moisture is replaced by vitrification solution and cells are concentrated (so that ice crystals cannot be formed)

 The item is placed on the cryotop and frozen with liquid nitrogen.

 |The cryoprotectant is allowed to penetrate and from the allowed formation of crystals outside of the cell the dehydration and concentration is done and by use of the machine called the Program Freezer every minute it is slowly cooled down by 3℃ until it reaches -30℃.